evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ### Create the project structure

-First we have to create a basic project structure setup for the smart agent.
-Create an empty folder on your file system.
-Now open a command line and navigate to your created folder and run the command
+First we have to create a basic project structure setup for the smart-agent.
+Therefore, create an empty folder on your file system.
+Then open a command line, navigate to your created folder and run the command
 ```
 yo evan
 ```
 in the console.
-You now should be asked a few questions from the generator:
+You should now be asked a few questions by the generator:
 ```
 ?
 Your project name (YOUR_FOLDER_NAME)
 ```
-here yo can give your project a custom name or you can use the folder name as default (simply click enter)
+Here you can give your project a custom name or you can use the folder name as default (simply click enter)
 ```
 ?
 Your projects description
 ```